Southwest Airlines Priority Card Review 2021

 - 1 point per dollar everywhere else

-- You’ll get 40,000 bonus points if you spent $1000 with the card in the first three months of having it.
+- As of this writing, you’ll get 65,000 bonus points if you spent $2000 with the card in the first three months of having it.

 - You’ll earn 7500 points on your card anniversary each year.